WaleedMuslem/ADL1_Quiz/Documents/Requirement_Specification.md

 When a user logs in he/she can see the main page of the web application. then the user can see the quizzes and choose one and solve it,then the result should appear

+## System rules, patterns, recommendations
+For this project we will use HTML and CSS and PHP for the front in ,

 ## Current business flow model